 Normal houseplant fertilizer works fine for the Monstera adansonii var. laniata.
 If you’re concerned about the strength of the fertilizer, try half-strength instead.

 You need to fertilize the plant every three weeks or so during the growing season.
-But don’t fertilize once the cold months hit.
+But don’t fertilize once the cold months hit in autumn and winter.

 You have two choices when it comes to propagating the Monstera adansonii var. laniata.